telerik/xamarin-forms-docs/controls/listview/getting-started/listview-getting-started.md

 ## Example

-If your app is setup, you are ready to add a **RadDataForm** control.
+If your app is setup, you are ready to add a **RadListView** control.

 First, lets create a simple data and view model classes: